zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 > starting a shared system Arti on demand:
 > we think that this does not belong in an RPC client code.

-### "Embedded" connect strings
+### "Embedded" connect points

 > This section is a sketch only, to capture ideas and open issues.
 >
 > When we implement support for embedded Arti,
-> the connect string format may involve
+> the connect point format may involve
 > using a pre-built socketpair,
 > and giving one end of the socketpair to the Arti process.
 >
-> A connect string for such a case could be something like
+> A connect point for such a case could be something like
 > ```toml
 > [connect]
 > controlling_fd = 732